 So which is better, the 6D or the D600?
 Well, you didn't expect me to give you an answer to that, did you?
 As always "it depends".
 Clearly if you need very high ISO settings and want GPS and WiFi, the EOS 6D is your best choice.
 On the other hand if your most important needs are low ISO dynamic range and lowest cost, then the D600 is your best choice.
 As always there is no one absolute "best" camera for all photographers.
 For those with Canon lenses, the EOS 6D makes the most sense while for those with Nikon lenses, the D600 makes the most sense.

-Otherwise, in the absence of any special deals and rebates, where both camera bodies have an MSRP of around $2100, I'd probably opt for the Canon EOS 6D.
+In the absence of any special deals and rebates, where both camera bodies similar retail price, I'd probably opt for the Canon EOS 6D.